burkeholland/quick-start/src/chapters/chapter6.md

 ```
 Similar to code elsewhere in the models, as you have seen, an item is passed to the function and a Promise is returned.
 Data is sent to Backend Services, including a URL with the id of the item to be deleted appended, the method (DELETE), and headers which include the token saved after the user logs in.
 If the deletion is successful, item is removed from the grocery list observable that feeds the list view.
 <div class="exercise-end"></div>

+>Learn more about how the NativeScript API leverages native code [here](http://developer.telerik.com/featured/nativescript-works/)

 You've created a functional, cross-platform app to manage your grocery list!
 In the process you created a unique UI for Android and iOS, leveraged plugins and npm modules, learned how to login and register, managed backend services, create a functioning list with add and delete options, and more.
 Congratulations!